p4lang/p4c/docs/AddingTestGuide.md

 ## Types of Tests

 ### Positive Tests
 Positive tests are standard tests where the compiler should not fail due to compile-time errors.
-The expected output should match the actual output for the test to pass.The compiler should generate a output file with no errors.
+The expected output should match the actual output for the test to pass.
+The compiler should generate a output file with no errors.

 #### Source File Location
 - `testdata/p4_16_samples/`